-Yes, you can see the spectacular Northern Lights in the Great Lakes region.
+Yes, you can see the spectacular Northern Lights in Ontario, especially the Great Lakes region.
 While the dancing hues will certainly be more visible in the more northern parts of Canada, it is possible to see the elusive Aurora Borealis right here in Ontario.

 A solar wind brings charged particles from the sun into the Earth’s atmosphere.
 These particles react with the oxygen and nitrogen in our air, causing the eerie glow and dancing array of colours that light up the night’s sky.

 This process is a result of the sun’s solar cycles, which typically last between 11 and 15 years.
 During these cycles, the sun’s temperature will reach a maximum, resulting in sun spots that get so hot that they explode.
 These explosions cause arrays of charged particles to enter the solar system, many of them finding their way to Earth.